Alias: Post Hoc, Ergo Propter Hoc1

 These two examples show how the same fallacy is often exploited by opposite sides in a debate― in this case, the gun control debate.
 There are clear claims of causal relationships in these arguments.
 In the anti-gun control example, it is claimed that so-called "right-to-carry" laws "effectively reduce" public shootings and violent crime.
 This claim is supported by statistics on falling crime rates since the mid-1980s in states that have passed such laws.
 In the pro-gun control example, it is claimed that state and local gun control laws "work", presumably meaning that the laws play a causal role in lowering handgun crime.
 Again, the claim is supported by statistics on falling crime rates in one state.
 However, the evidence in neither case is sufficient to support the causal conclusion.

-Similarly, the pro-gun control argument does not make it clear when Massachusett's drop in crime occurred, except that it was "after""post hoc"the handgun control law was passed.
+Similarly, the pro-gun control argument doesn't make it clear when Massachusett's drop in crime occurred, except that it was "after""post hoc"the handgun control law was passed.
 Also, comparative evidence of crime rates over the same period in states that did not pass such a law is missing.
 The very fact that comparative information is not supplied in each argument is suspicious, since it suggests that it would have weakened the case.

-Another point raised by these examples is the use of misleadingly precise numbers, specifically, "7.65%" and "5.2%" in the anti-gun control example.
+Another point raised by these examples is the use of misleadingly precise numbers6, specifically, "7.65%" and "5.2%" in the anti-gun control example.
 Especially in social science studies, percentage precision to the second decimal place is meaningless, since it is well within the margin of error on such measurements.
 It is a typical tactic of pseudo-scientific argumentation to use overly-precise numbers in an attempt to impress and intimidate the audience.
 A real scientist would not use such bogus numbers, which casts doubt upon the status of the source in the example.
 The pro-gun control argument, to its credit, does not commit this fallacy.
 This suggests, though it doesn't nail down, an appeal to misleading authority in the anti-gun control one.